Starcounter/Docs/guides/database/database-configuration/README.md

 ## Configuration options

+**NOTE: The `UriMappingEnabled` and `OntologyMappingEnabled` flags are deprecated and will be removed in a later version of Starcounter.**

 Here are the most important database configuration options with their default values:

 1. Should edition libraries be loaded in databases: